Ijustwantyouhappy/RunSpiders/README.rst

 |Python3|

-A python library contains some predefined web crawlers.
+A python library contains many predefined powerful web crawlers.

-**Attention**: this package probably can't work properly because of the correlated webs updates.
+**Attention**: this package probably can't work properly because of the correlated webs' updates.
 If this situation happens, just fix it on your own.

 Installation